-We list products made from viscose only when it is from a sustainable wood source, for example organic and FSC certified bamboo, Lenzing Ecovero™ and Tencel™ - which are manufactured from certified and controlled wood sources.
+We list products made from viscose only when it is from a sustainable wood source, for example organic and certified responsibly sourced bamboo, Lenzing Ecovero™ and Tencel™ - which are manufactured from certified and controlled wood sources.
 We understand that although these materials are more environmentally friendly than conventional viscose they still require chemical processing, and so we favour brands that hold the OEKO-TEX Standard and work to a closed loop process.

 We also care about the people who produce the clothing.
 We try to be as transparent about the manufacturing process as possible and identify products and brands that work with key certification bodies such as the Fairtrade Foundation, World Fair Trade Organisation (WFTO), British Association of Fair Trade Shops (BAFTS), Fair Wear Foundation and WRAP.

 We favour the use of certified organic cotton and we do not sell any product made with raw cotton sourced from Uzbekistan, Turkmenistan or the Xingjiang region of China.